There are no products listed under this category.

 Manila Port is the main seaport for shipments and sea travel to the Philippines.
 Maritime trade at Manila Bay started as early as the 1500s, during the Spanish colonial period.
-Up until today, the port of Manila remains as the primary gateway for domestic and international commerce.
+Up until today, the port of Manila remains the primary gateway for domestic and international commerce.

 Port of Manila’s vicinity is made up of 3 sections.
 We will give you an overview of each area, but this article mostly focuses on the Manila North Harbor.

 In between Manila North Harbor and Manila South Harbor lies the Manila International Container Terminal (MICT), the largest of its kind in the Philippines.
-The MICT also boasts of its modern facilities, with a real time IT control system to manage its operations.
+The MICT also boasts of its modern facilities, with a real-time IT control system to manage its operations.

 The Manila South Harbor alone takes up 80 hectares of space.
 It has five piers which are labeled with odd numbers from 3 to 15.
 According to Asian Terminals Incorporated (the managing group of Manila South Harbor), the piers can accommodate several cruise vessels, military ships, and sea freights all at once.